 Yacht Repairs In Puerto Galera

 Yacht repairs on a small scale can be easily accomplished in the Puerto Galera Yacht Club's workshop.
 More significant repairs to machinery and equipment can be brought to a number of local fabrication and repair workshops in the town of Puerto Galera or across the Verde Island Passage in Batangas City.
-Because the area around Puerto Galera is a designated Philippine marine reserve, beach haul-out is actively discouraged except at the ship repair yard on Dalaruan Beach or at Villaflor village along the coast, East towards Calapan.
+Because the area around Puerto Galera is a designated Philippine Marine Protected Area, beach haul-out is actively discouraged except at the ship repair yard on Dalaruan Beach or at Villaflor village along the coast, East towards Calapan.
 Also, the Puerto Galera Yacht Club polices a zero pollution policy for all yachts using the yacht club moorings in Muelle Bay, so yacht repairs that may result in discharges of pollutants and or debris into the water are prohibited.

-Travel Lift In The Philippines
+Travel Lifts In The Philippines